Elxrth/XTN-Executor/README.md

 ## Getting Started

 1. Download the latest version from the releases section.
-2. (Optional) Run the bootstrap to initialize the environment.
+2. Run the bootstrap to initialize the environment.
-3. Launch the executor.
+3. The bootstrap will automatically load the executor..
 4. Inject your script into Roblox and run it.

 ## Bootstrap